Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Kansas:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Kan.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court.
+Kan.
 Stat.
-Ann. § 38-2302(i);
+Ann. § 38-2302(n);

-- Juvenile court can retain jurisdiction over youth in certain circumstances until age 23, provided that the offense alleged to have been committed occurred before the youth turned 18, Kan.
+- Juvenile court can retain jurisdiction over youth in certain circumstances until age 21 or 23, provided that the offense alleged to have been committed occurred before the youth turned 18, Kan.
 Stat.
-Ann. § 38-2304(e).
+Ann. § 38-2304(d)-(e);

-The maximum duration of commitments (including conditional release periods) extends to age 22 for certain sentencing matrix classifications.
-The District Court may retain jurisdiction of the case until the offender turns age 23, if he or she was committed to a secure juvenile correctional facility, unless an adult sentence is imposed pursuant to extended jurisdiction juvenile prosecution.
+The maximum duration of commitments (including conditional release periods) extends to age 22 and 6 months for certain sentencing matrix classifications, but the court can retain jurisdiction of the case until the offender turns age 23.
 Kan.
 Stat.
-Ann. § 38-2304(e).
+Ann. § 38-2369(a).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Kansas has two ways that juveniles can be prosecuted as adults:
+Kansas has one way that youth can be prosecuted as adults:

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.